 Quick Details

-Once back at A60N office, we drive you 8 miles to the Kenai Fjords National Park main entrance where we provide you with trekking poles.
-Our guides provide interpretive information as this hike meanders in the glacial area sharing photos of various times at which the face of the glacier was located at those times.
+Once back at the A60N office, we’ll drive you to the main entrance of Kenai Fjords National Park and provide you with trekking poles.
+Our guides will offer interpretive information as you hike through the glacial area and share photos of the glacier’s face at various historical points.

-The Exit Glacier Overlook Loop Trail is a great way to get out and enjoy Alaska’s nature and beautiful landscapes!
-This 2.2-mile and well-maintained primitive loop trail is an easy to moderate trail (depending on the hiker) with stunning views of the Kenai Fjords National Park.
-It winds its way through a glaciated forest of tall spruce, cottonwood and birch trees.
+The Exit Glacier Overlook Loop Trail is a great way to immerse yourself in Alaska’s natural beauty.
+This 2.2-mile primitive loop trail is rated easy to moderate and offers views of Kenai Fjords National Park.
+The trail meanders through a glaciated forest of towering spruce, cottonwood, and birch trees.

 - The duration of the paddling portion is 3-4hrs.
 This is a door-to-door time frame.
 Total paddling time is on average 1.5 – 2hrs over about 2 miles (there and back).
 The hike takes on average 2hrs round trip and it gains almost 250ft over a little more than a mile.
 Our guides take plenty of breaks along the trail to give interp and allow a breather.
 On request our guides will stop at the National Park sign for you to grab a picture.
 We do NOT climb on the glacier!